es-joy/jsdoccomment/README.md

     description begins
 4. `descriptionEndLine` - A 0+ number indicating the line where the description ends
 5. `hasPreterminalDescription` - Set to 0 or 1.
+On if has a block description on the same line as the terminal `*/`.
-On if has a description on the same line as the terminal `*/`.
+6. `hasPreterminalTagDescription` - Set to 0 or 1.
+On if has a tag description on the same line as the terminal `*/`.

 May also have the following non-visitable properties from `comment-parser`: